Welcome to Canberra College

-Please feel free to download the 2015 Welcome To College Evening Powerpoint PDF
+Please feel free to download the 2016 Canberra College Information Evening PowerPoint presentation

 Parents/carers are welcome to enrol/transfer their son or daughter at any time during the school year using an online application form.
-Full details are available from the Education and Training Directorate website.
+Full details are available from the Education website.